fbpx

 BuskerAccess:

 At the BuskerAccess Tent, visitors are provided with assistance by one of our accessibility volunteers.
 They are easy to spot by the accessibility symbol on their shirts.
-Visit the BuskerAccess tent located by the Wheeltrans drop off on Eastern Avenue, just east of Coxwell Avenue, for assistance or information about the following:
+Visit the BuskerAccess tent located by the Wheeltrans drop off on Eastern Avenue, just east of Emdaabiimok (formerly Lower Coxwell) Avenue, for assistance or information about the following:

 • Basic assistance negotiating the site.